digitallyinduced/ihp/Guide/testing.markdown

         ];
 ```
 2. Rebuild enviorement with `make -B .envrc`
-3. Creata a new `Test/Main.hs` module.
+3. Create a new `Test/Main.hs` module.
 Here you will import all your test specs.

 ```haskell
 # Test/Main.hs